Moniarchy/Tutorial-World/README.md

 - [X] I can edit the text on existing to do's.

 #### The Tutorial:
-- [X] Submit a guide PR to the guild crafts repo which includes
+- [X] Submit a guide PR to the guild crafts repo which includes: [check the repo here](https://github.com/GuildCrafts/web-development-js/pull/59/files) for all the below entries.
     - [X] ProjectH planning steps (wireframes and problem assessment)
     - [X] Entity identification
     - [X] Front end and back end behavior definition